Safety - Yellow Cards

 ADRs are a significant clinical problem, increasing morbidity and mortality and studies have shown that ADRs are the cause of around 6.5% of hospital admissions in adults.
 An ADR has been defined as “a response to a medicinal product that is noxious and unintended, resulting not only from the authorised use of a medicinal product at normal doses but also from medication errors and use outside the terms of the marketing authorisation, including the misuse and abuse of the medicinal product”.

-The aim of this NPI is to encourage an increase in reporting and ensure it is imbedded as routine practice.
+The aim of this NPI is to encourage an increase in reporting and ensure it is embedded as routine practice.

 - ADRs are a significant clinical problem, increasing morbidity and mortality.